-3.7 Documentation of Service Utilization Transportation Provider must ensure: • Follow-up verification between transportation provider and destination service program confirming use of eligible service(s) or • Client provides proof of service documenting use of eligible services at destination agency on the date of transportation or • Scheduling of transportation services by receiving agency's case manager or transportation coordinator • In order to mitigate Agency exposure to clients who may fail to follow through with obtaining the required proof of service, Agency is allowed to provide one (1) one-way trip per client per year without proof of service documentation.
-The content of the proof of service will include: • Agency's letter head • Date/Time • CPCDMS client code • Name and signature of Agency's staff who attended to client Documentation of confirmation from destination agency in agency/client record Client's original receipt from destination agency in agency/client record Documentation in Case Manager's progress notes Documentation in agency/client record of the one (1) allowable one-way trip per year without proof of service documentation 4.0 Safety/Vehicle Maintenance: Transportation services are safeVehicle Maintenance and InsuranceVehicles are in good repair and equipped for adverse weather conditions.All vehicles will be equipped with both a fire extinguisher and first aid and CPR kits.A file will be maintained on each vehicle and shall include but not be limited to: description of vehicle including year, make, model, mileage, as well as general condition and integrity and service records.Inspections of vehicle should be routine, and documented not less than quarterly.
+3.7 Documentation of Service Utilization Documentation of confirmation from Transportation Provider must ensure: Follow-up verification between transportation provider and destination service program confirming use of eligible service(s) or Client provides proof of service documenting use of eligible services at destination agency on the date of transportation or Scheduling of transportation services by receiving agency's case manager or transportation coordinator In order to mitigate Agency exposure to clients who may fail to follow through with obtaining the required proof of service, Agency is allowed to provide one (1) one-way trip per client per year without proof of service documentation. boommentation of community from destination agency in agency/client record Client's original receipt from destination agency in agency/client record Documentation in Case Manager's progress notes Documentation in agency/client record of the one (1) allowable one-way trip per year without proof of service documentation The content of the proof of service will include: Agency's letter head Date/Time CPCDMS client code Name and signature of Agency's staff who attended to client Agency's stamp 4.0 Safety/Vchicle Maintenance: Transportation services are safe 4.1 Vehicle Maintenance and Insurance Vehicles are in good repair and equipped for adverse weather conditions.
+All vehicles will be equipped with both a fire extinguisher and first aid and CPR kits.
+A file will be maintained on each vehicle and shall include but not be limited to: description of vehicle including year, make, model, mileage, as well as general condition and integrity and service records.
+Inspections of vehicle should be routine, and documented not less than quarterly.
 Seat belts/restraint systems must be operational.
-When in place, child car seats must be operational and installed according to specifications.All lights and turn signals must be in good condition and air conditioning/heating system must be fully operational.
+When in place, child car seats must be operational and installed according to specifications.
+All lights and turn signals must be operational, brakes must be in good working order, tires must be in good condition and air conditioning/heating system must be fully operational.
 Inspection of First Aid/CPR kits indicates compliance Review of vehicle file Current vehicle State Inspection sticker.
 Fire extinguisher inspection date must be current Proof of current automobile liability and personal injury insurance in the amount of at least \$300,000.00